PallakSinha/PallakSinha/README.md

 Before moving into data science, I spent four years as a mathematics teacher, using assessment data to design interventions that measurably improved student outcomes.
 That experience shaped how I approach every project now: start from the question a stakeholder actually needs answered, then let the data and the model serve that question — not the other way around.

-I bring an economics lens to my analysis — I'm particularly interested in behavioral and applied econometrics — alongside hands-on machine learning, deep learning, and NLP skills built through a portfolio of independent projects.
+I bring an economics lens to my analysis — I'm as interested in why a number moves as in the number itself — alongside hands-on machine learning, deep learning, and NLP skills built through a portfolio of independent projects.

 🔭 Currently: Building hands-on projects and strengthening my practical skills in Data Science and AI
 📊 Interests: Data Science, Business Analytics, Financial Analytics, and applied AI